Why is CBD Oil Popular?

 In simple terms, CO2 cannabis extraction uses pressurized carbon dioxide (CO2) to pull CBD (and other phytochemicals) from the plant.
 CO2 acts like a solvent at certain temperatures and pressures but possesses none of the dangers.
-While it is safe and effective, it also involves extremely expensive equipment.
-The rather sophisticated machines used for the purpose work to freeze the CO2 gas and compress it into a supercritical cold liquid state.
+While it is safe and effective, it also involves expensive equipment which freezes the CO2 gas and compresses it into a supercritical cold liquid state.

 Regarding extracting the CBD oil using this technique, you simply begin with liquid CO2 and raise its pressure via a compressor.
 You must also raise its temperature using a heater.
-The next step involves passing the supercritical carbon dioxide through some high-quality cannabis which should be in an extractor.
-Now, the CO2 will pull the essential trichomes and terpene oils out of the plant.
+The next step involves passing the supercritical carbon dioxide through some high-quality cannabis.
+Now, the CO2 will pull the essential trichomes (the sugary looking coating of the cannabis plant) and terpene oils (essential oils) out of the plant.

-The solution gets passed via a separator and broken down into its requisite parts.
-The good stuff (including trichomes and terpene) is sent to the collection container.
-Meanwhile, the supercritical CO2 goes through a condenser and turned back into a liquid.
+The solution gets passed via a separator and is broken down into its requisite parts.
+The good stuff (including trichomes and terpenes) is sent to the collection container.
+Meanwhile, the supercritical CO2 goes through a condenser and is turned back into a liquid.
 Finally, the liquid goes to a special storage tank and can be used to begin the process all over again.

 2 – The Olive Oil Extraction Method

-While other liquids such as ethanol can be used in this process, olive oil is the most commonly used substance for this extraction which can be performed at home.
-The first step involves ensuring the raw plant material is decarboxylated.
-In layman’s terms, it means you have to heat the plant at a certain temperature for a specific length of time to activate the plant’s chemicals.
+The first step in olive oil extraction, which can be performed at home, involves ensuring the raw plant material is decarboxylated.
+In layman’s terms, it means you have to heat the plant to a certain temperature for a specific length of time to activate the plant’s chemicals.

 Most experts recommend heating at 248 degrees Fahrenheit for 60 minutes or at 284 degrees Fahrenheit for 30 minutes.
-Once this step is completed, add the plant material to the olive oil and heat to 212 degrees Fahrenheit for up to 2 hours (and at least 1 hour).
-This process should result in the extraction of the cannabinoids, and ultimately, you should receive oil with the CBD content you require.
+Once this step is completed, plant material is added to the olive oil and heated to 212 degrees Fahrenheit for up to 2 hours (and at least 1 hour).
+This process should result in the extraction of cannabinoids.

 3 – The Dry Ice Extraction Method

 Put on your gloves and eye protection, chop up the cannabis plant into small pieces and place it in the bucket.
-Cover the plant with the dry ice and leave it for 3 minutes; it is best only to fill the bucket halfway; this process causes the freezing of the trichome resins.
-Fit the 73-micron bag over the bucket and sake the ice & plant combo for around 4 minutes; this knocks the frozen trichomes off.
+Cover the plant with the dry ice and leave it for 3 minutes.
+It is best only to fill the bucket halfway.
+This process causes the freezing of the trichome resins.
+Fit the 73-micron bag over the bucket and shake the ice & plant combo for about 4 minutes; this knocks the frozen trichomes off.

 Turn the bucket upside down on the Plexiglas and shake as much resin through the mesh bag as possible.
 Scrap the hash off the Plexiglas with your scraper and place it into one of the jars.
 Repeat with the 160 and 220-micron mesh bags, and you’ll be rewarded with three different strains of extract.